When

 That question can be answered based on what kind of kayak, how that kayak will be used and in what conditions.
 Other factors will involve the skill level of the paddler and their personal preference.
 In simple terms, for average paddlers who are novice to intermediate, you can follow these guidelines:

-would be helpful to review: "Paddling
+It would be helpful to review: "Paddling Straight."

 When choosing a new kayak it is wise to go for a test paddle.
 Rather than a five minute ride around a pond, it would be wise to try a new kayak out in real life conditions.